Anoplotherium: Vertebrae and ribs

 Anoplotherium has 7 total cervical vertebrae for a series of C1-C7, typical of most mammals.
 The atlas (C1) is similar to those of camelids such as Lama in form as well as the position of the "alar foramina" in association with facet joint connections involving the axis (C2).
 An axis that was attributed to A. commune (but also possibly belonging to its close relative Diplobune secundaria) is elongated in length and has a diminished spinous process.
 The vertebrae C3-C7 are analogous to Cainotherium.
 The C4 vertebra appears slanted, which hints towards the neck changing in orientation from vertebra C3 to C4 as a potential bending in the front area of the neck, similar to modern bears.
 As a result of the neck vertebrae morphology, Anoplotherium likely had a sloped, upward position of the neck.

 Anoplotherium also had 12 thoracic vertebrae, 6 lumbar vertebrae, and 3 sacral vertebrae.
 The lumbar vertebrae, especially L4-L6, contain transverse processes that are wide, long, and point slightly towards a forward direction.
 The 3 sacral vertebrae are robust and contain apophyses for strong attachments to the long tail.
 The vertebrae of the anoplotheriid genus are built for typical ungulate movement.

 The most unusual postcranial aspect of Anoplotherium compared to other artiodactyls is the long and thick tail, which is made up of 22 caudal vertebrae for strong muscle support.
 The frontal vertebrae had well-pronounced process, and all vertebrae except for the farthest distal ones have haemal arches on them.

 Like the chalicothere Chalicotherium and unlike other mammals like caprines of the genus Ovis and Cainotherium, the ribs curve in wider areas and their tubercles do not project as much in the dorsal direction.
 The ribs of Anoplotherium form a barrel-shaped trunk, meaning that the rib cage is much wider than those of modern ruminants.
 The ribs generally project sideways due to the very curved positions of them, the position of the tubercle, and the thoracic vertebrae projecting on the upper sides.

 Limbs

 Anoplotherium has short limbs and is thought to have been unguligrade in limb positions, with most species having three toes on both their front and hind limbs.
-A. commune is differentiated from the similar A. latipes by its didactyl ("two-toed") as opposed to tridactyl ("three-toed") digits.
+A. commune is differentiated from the similar A. latipes as well as A. laurillardi by its didactyl ("two-toed") as opposed to tridactyl ("three-toed") digits.